-The basic Behind The Seen program is designed to inspire conversations about first responder mental health utilizing lived experience, demonstrations, trigger” gifts” , take home packs for the participants plus a special pack to take home to family members.
+The foundational Behind The Seen workshop is designed to inspire conversations about first responder mental health utilising lived experience, demonstrations, “trigger” gifts, take home packs for the participants and their families.

 Examples of topics covered include:

-• How do you recognise symptoms of stress in a mate?
+- How to recognise symptoms of stress in a mate

 Sessions can be customised to identified team needs.